mikeroyal/Self-Hosting-Guide/README.md

 [Sonarr](https://github.com/Sonarr/Sonarr) is a PVR for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.

 [Homarr](https://github.com/ajnart/homarr) is a customizable browser's home page to interact with your homeserver's Docker containers (e.g. Sonarr/Radarr)

+[Midarr](https://github.com/midarrlabs/midarr-server) is a free and open source (and always will be), Midarr aims to provide a tailored experience for you and your users:

+   * Beautifully crafted user interface.
+   * Real-time online statuses.
+   * Simple and easy invite system.
+   * Integrates with your existing services, Radarr and Sonarr.

 [Rustdesk](https://rustdesk.com/) is an open source virtual/remote desktop infrastructure for everyone.
 Display and control your PC (Windows, macOS, and Linux) and Android devices.